MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-maintenance-mode-overview.md

     `Start-SCOMAgentMaintenanceMode -Duration 5 –Reason PlannedOther`

-2. To enable for an interval of ten (10) minutes with no reason, type:
+2. To enable for an interval of 10 minutes with no reason, type:

     `Start-SCOMAgentMaintenanceMode -Duration 10`